L0VINE/Akan-Names/README.md

 ​
 ## BDD

-    As a user, I would like to;
-​
-    - See a  small description of what the application does on the landing page.
-    - Enter my birthday through a form
-    - Choose what gender I am.
-    - Click the submit button to see what my Akan name would be
+​The website will require a user to fill out information about his date of birth and the century he was was born.
+The application calculates the day of the week the user was born and outputs it.
+One will be required to choose his gender and then click on the submit button in order to generate his/her Akan name.
+The application matches the day of the week with a specific Akan Name and outputs it to the user with a personalized message.
 ## Live link
     Deployed project can be accessed here -  [Akan Names Generator](https://gmaroko.github.io/akan-name/) ​
 ## Technologies used
     - HTML
+    -BOOTSTRAP
     - CSS
     - JS